Many providers of online learning courses in our course directory already offer certificates and degrees.

 Many e-learning courses offer certificates for course participants.

-They range from the official bachelor´s degree for an online study program to a simple statement of participation for a short video course.
+They range from the official bachelor's degree for an online study program to a simple statement of participation for a short video course (a MOOC course, for example).

 This is what you should know: